 West Virginia Mechanics Lien Frequently Asked Questions

 It’s easy to file West Virginia mechanics liens with zlien, the web’s leading all-in-one mechanics lien compliance manager and security platform.
 Plus, zlien’s platform can help you prepare and file mechanics lien cancellations, preliminary notices, and more.
+West Virginia is a Full Price state.
 To learn more about West Virginia’s mechanics lien law, read the frequently asked questions below.

 Frequently Asked Questions

 - Who Can File a West Virginia Mechanics Lien?

 - When is the Deadline to File a West Virginia Mechanics Lien?

 - Do I Need to Send Notice the Lien Was Recorded?

 - Can I include Attorney's Fees, Collection Costs, or Other Amounts in the Lien Total?